Frequently Asked Questions on Thermography

 Will my insurance cover the cost of a scan?

 Most insurance companies do not cover the procedure.
-Inner Image Clinical Thermography in Falmouth, ME is committed to keeping this procedure affordable.
+Inner Image Health Screening in Falmouth, ME is committed to keeping this procedure affordable.
 Our policy is to receive payment at the time of service.